jstar88/pDynImporter/README.md

     # errors contains the first wrong module.
     # if empty then all imports are made
-    # Else imports after the error are not made
+    # Else imports after the wrong one are not made
     if errors:
         print errors